This continues the Organomic Thesis.

 The ghost of John Maynard Keynes might argue: “We concede that money is an imperfect yardstick, but you give us nothing solid to replace it.
 What is the unit for Real Value?
 What good is wealth that can’t be counted?”

-This fragility of moneyed social foundations is among the strongest arguments in favor of a more robust, understood, systems framework which has no such abstract vulnerability at its foundations.
-The General Theory of Organomics argues that money is not the foundation of society, and so any fluctuation in the money supply or inflation rate, while potentially disruptive, can’t be allowed to threaten social stability or even the security of the individual.
+This fragility of moneyed social foundations is among the strongest arguments in favor of a more robust systems framework, with no such abstract vulnerability at its foundation.
+The General Theory of Organomics argues that money is not the bedrock of society, and so any fluctuation in the money supply or inflation rate, while potentially disruptive, can’t be allowed to threaten social stability or even the security of the individual.

 Perhaps, among the reasons our markets are so vulnerable to collapse, is the unnecessary weight of the world we hoist onto them?

-Intentionally designing robust immunity into our societal organs, as we discuss in some detail in Sections VI – X, will far better prepare us to meet the future on her own terms, answering the challenges of our evolving world.
+Intentionally designing robust immunity into our social organs, as we discuss via policy proposal in some detail in Sections VI – X, will far better prepare us to meet the future on her own terms.
+Mother nature will come knocking.
 Climate upheaval and mass extinctions may well teach us new things about our limits, even if we do finally find the path to our collective best.

 In the Special Theory (Section VI) and beyond, we will discuss in more detail why this fountain of value does, unavoidably, belong to us all, and what its realistic limits may honestly be.
 Yes, we will use yardsticks, but what we’ve said in the General Theory is that first, football should be kept on the field.
 Life is not a game, it is much more complex than money, and multiple kinds of non-tradeable value must be accounted for to model our economic body.
 Much has changed since the day of Adam Smith, and it is time for our understanding of the world to change with it.

-A great-great-grandchild of Marx might rage: “You completely gloss over the class struggles that have defined human history, and the labor that underpins all value.
-There is no going forward without destroying capitalism and overthrowing the oligarchy.”
+A great-great-grandchild of Marx may say: “You completely gloss over the class struggles that have defined human history, and the labor that underpins all value.
+There is no going forward without destroying capitalism and the oligarchy.”

 We are not here to undermine any true humanitarian revolution.
 However we find that fighting amongst ourselves is often a distraction from the realities of those who suffer in the broader world.
 Let’s look at some statistics to decipher the class structure of this conflict, our honest position in it, and assess how it has changed since the early days of Socialist Theory.